 Size.
 In practice, I found the size to be an issue for two reasons.
 One is the usual one of portability.
 It’s big and heavy and takes up a lot of room in your camera bag.
 The other, which is mainly an issue for travel and street photography, is that there’s nothing discreet about this lens.
 When you point it at someone, they think you’re pointing a large telephoto in their face (especially with the lens hood attached).
 And as more and more places seem to be clamping down on “professional” cameras, it’s harder to sneak this by security guards.

 But ultimately, it comes down to the photos you can make with it.
-And with its combination of a very useful zoom range, fast maximum aperture, and VR, it’s a lens that opens up creative possibilities.
+And with its combination of a very useful zoom range, fast maximum aperture, and VR, it’s a lens that opens up a lot of creative possibilities.

 - Fast f/2.8 constant aperture with an electromagnetic diaphragm